stuartj073/TurnStyle/README.md

 For the body, 'Gilda Display' was utilised.

 Being concious of 'color-overload' I tried to use as little color I felt needed whilst also keeping in mind the design aspect of the website.
-The hex color #bebebe was utilised for the header and footer elements.
+The hex color '#4d4c46' was utilised for the header and footer elements.
 The rgba color '(274, 171, 171, 0.9);' was used to give an opaque backdrop to push the site header and ethos.
-The hex color's '#f5f5f5', '#fafafa' and 'rgba(226, 217, 217, 0.9);' were used for the customer section, site information section and form section respectively.
+The hex color's '#f5f5f5', '#fafafa' and 'rgba(105, 105, 105, 0.9)' were used for the customer section, site information section and form section respectively.

 In terms of content per each page: